pardot/api-docs/docs/kb/api-version-3/import.md

 # Import API Overview

-The Import API provides a programmatic way to insert or update large amounts of data into Pardot.
-It makes use of Pardot's existing API structures, patterns, and terminology.
-It aims to automate the existing [Import feature set](https://help.salesforce.com/articleView?id=pardot_prospects_import.htm&type=0).
-Currently only Prospect import is supported.
+The Import API provides a programmatic way to insert or update large amounts of data in Pardot.
+It uses Pardot's existing API structures, patterns, and terminology.
+The Import API automates the existing prospect [import feature set](https://help.salesforce.com/articleView?id=pardot_prospects_import.htm&type=0).
+Only prospect import is supported currently.

 The functionality described is available only if your Pardot org has the API Import feature enabled.
 This feature is **disabled** by default for all accounts & editions.

 ## When to Use the Import API

-The Import API is intended for use when inserting or updating large sets of data and when synchronous responses indicating completion are not required.
+Use the Import API to insert or update large sets of data, when you don't require synchronous completion responses, or when [batch upsert limitations](http://developer.pardot.com/kb/api-version-4/prospects/#upserting-prospects) are too restrictive.
 Currently, only Prospect upsert is supported.
-The Import API should be used if the limitations of [batch upsert](http://developer.pardot.com/kb/api-version-4/prospects/#upserting-prospects) are too restrictive to meet your use case.

-The Import API is intended to process many records asynchronously in batches.
-Generally, the larger the batch, the more efficiency can be gained.
-Each batch requires a minimum amount of system resources in order to process.
-Thus, small batches are discouraged and may result in slower performance.
+The Import API processes many records asynchronously in batches.
+Each batch requires a minimum amount of system resources to run, so larger batches are generally more efficient.
+Small batches may result in slower performance.

 ## What You Can Do with the Import API

-The Import API allows users to send a CSV file with Prospects to be imported.
-Columns in the CSV correspond to Pardot Field IDs.
+The Import API lets you import a CSV file of prospects.
+Columns in the CSV correspond to Pardot field names.
 Rows correspond to prospects to be upserted.
-Validation ensures that each column in the CSV **must** match a valid Field ID.
-Any extraneous columns will cause the CSV to be rejected.
+Each column must match a valid field name, or validation fails and the CSV is rejected.

 ### Matching & Upsert behavior

-If a row in the CSV file can be matched to an existing prospect, all fields specified will be updated.
-If a matching prospect cannot be found, a new prospect will be created.
-Any field that is left blank will be overwritten with NULL.
+If a row in the CSV file matches an existing prospect, all fields specified are updated.
+A new prospect is created when a matching prospect isn't found.
+Any blank field is overwritten with NULL.
 All standard and custom fields are supported.

-In API Version 3, prospects will be matched by email address.
-If the prospect that is matched is in the recycle bin, that record will fail to upsert unless the restoreDeleted option was specified during import creation.
-The rest of the import will continue processing.
+In API Version 3, prospects are matched by email address.
+If the matched prospect is in the recycle bin, that record won't upsert unless the `restoreDeleted` option was specified during import creation.
+The rest of the import isn't affected when a record is skipped.

 ## How the Import API Works

-A set of records is processed by creating an import that contains one or more batches of data.
-The import specifies which object is being processed and what type of operation is being used.
-As stated previously, the only currently supported object is Prospect and the only currently supported operation is Upsert.
+An import contains a set of records divided into one or more batches of data.
 A batch is a set of records sent to the server in an HTTP POST request.
+The import specifies which object is processed and what type of operation is used.
+The Import API currently supports only the Prospect object and the Upsert operation.

-Processing of import batches is done in parallel and batches are subdivided into smaller groups of objects for processing.
-Order of processing for individual records, batches, and entire imports is not guaranteed.
-In particular, if one import is submitted before a subsequent import is completed, processing timeframes for these may overlap.
+Batches are processed in parallel, and batches are subdivided into smaller groups of objects for processing.

+The order in which individual records, batches, and entire imports are processed is not guaranteed.

-The import is represented in the API with the Import resource.
-This resource is used to create a new import, get status for an existing import, upload data as a batch, and change status for an import.
-A batch is created by submitting a CSV representation of a set of records in an HTTP POST request.
-When created, the status of the batch is represented on the Import resource.
-When complete, the result for failed records is available in a result set resource.
+The Import resource is used to create an import, get status for an import, upload data as a batch, and change status for an import.
+When a batch has completed processing, the result for failed records is available in a result set resource.
 All other records are assumed to be successful.

 Processing data typically consists of the following steps.

-1. Create a new import that specifies the object and action
+1. Create an import that specifies object and action.
 2. Send data to the server as a batch.
 3. Once data has been submitted, set the state of the import to be ready for processing.
 Once set, no more data can be submitted as part of the import.
 4. Check the status of the import at a reasonable interval.
 Each status check returns the state of the import.
-5. When the import is complete, statistics will be made available for creates, updates, and failures.
-If there are failures, a URI will be made available to download them.
+5. When the import is complete, statistics become available for creates, updates, and failures.
+If there are failures, a URI to download them is available.
-    1. This URI is another API endpoint, which follows the same authentication rules as other Pardot API endpoints.
+    1. The URI is an API endpoint, and follows the same authentication rules as other Pardot API endpoints.
-    2. Failure results will include only the records which failed to be inserted or updated.
+    2. The failure results include only the records that weren't inserted or updated.

 Once the import is set to be ready for processing, it cannot be aborted.
 Any imports left open will be expired after 24 hours.

 ## Limitations

-* An account is limited to 10,000 batches per day
+* Each account can process 1000 batches per day.
-* Each batch may be no more than 10MB
+* Each batch must be smaller than 10MB.
-* The above two limits result in a daily limit of 100GB
+* The daily data limit is 10GB.
-* Each import may contain no more than 10 batches.
+* Each import can contain up to 10 batches.

 ## Expiration

-When an import has been in the system for a specific amount of time, it will expire.
-When expired, imports will not be able to be changed and data about the import will be removed.
+When an import expires, it can't be changed and data about the import is removed.

-An import will expire under these conditions:
+Imports expire in these situations:

-1. An import is Complete and the last update was 7 days prior.
+* An import is Complete and the last update was 7 days prior.
 This allows for data to be retrieved 7 days after the completion of an import.
-2. An import is Open and is older than 24 hours.
-This expiration happens regardless of if a batch has been added to the import or not.
-An import is considered “Open” after it is created but before the state has been updated to “Ready”.
+* The import is has been in the Open state for 24 hours, regardless of whether a batch has been added.
+An import is open until its state has been updated to “Ready”.

 # Getting Started

-This document assumes the end user is already familiar with connecting to the Pardot API, managing Prospects, and creating CSV files.
-Given those assumptions, a user can begin importing data by using the following endpoints.
+This document assumes that you're already familiar with connecting to the Pardot API, managing prospects, and creating CSV files.
+You can import data by using these endpoints.

 ---